andre-st/dotfiles/README.md

 ### Gaming

+I'm not a big video gamer anymore and prefer dedicated hardware for working and gaming (ie consoles with minimal maintenance and games just working).
+So there are no games on the PC.

 In my childhood, middle and late adolescence I played a lot of video games, sometimes on my own systems (GB, CPC, C64, PC), sometimes with friends/cousins (C64, Megadrive, Game Gear, PS, NES, PC) or in a youth club (C64, NES).
-Then there was a long PC phase without any games.
+Then there was a long PC-only phase without any games.
-By the time I turned 40, I'd bought a handheld console again (minimal maintenance, games just working, real games).
+By the time I turned 40, I'd bought a handheld console again.
-Currently, I prefer dedicated HW for working and gaming.

 | Platform / Time | 1990s | 2000s | 2010s | 2020s _and Future_
 |-----------------|-------|-------|-------|-------